chromaui/chromatic-docs/src/content/collaborate/access.md

 To link a project to a Git provider repository, you need:

-- Write access to the repository.
 - Membership in the organization that owns the repository.
-- And one of the following roles:
+- Write access to the repository, via one of the following roles:

 | Git provider                                                                                                                                                                                                 | Role                                  |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------- |